jonifen/jonifen-web/content/blog/post/2015/griddle-a-gridtable-component-for-react.md

-+++
+---
-author = "Jon"
+author: "Jon"
-date = "2015-11-12T20:34:00Z"
+date: "2015-11-12T20:34:00Z"
-description = "We had a requirement at work to display some tabular data that is retrieved from a web service as a JSON object.
-As we have recently started using React, it made sense to find a decent component that suited what we needed and after a bit of browsing, we found Griddle." tags = ["programming", "javascript", "reactjs", "griddle"] title = "Griddle - A Grid/Table Component for React" type = "post"
+description: "We had a requirement at work to display some tabular data that is retrieved from a web service as a JSON object.
+As we have recently started using React, it made sense to find a decent component that suited what we needed and after a bit of browsing, we found Griddle."

-+++
+tags: ["programming", "javascript", "reactjs", "griddle"]
+title: "Griddle - A Grid/Table Component for React"
+type: "post"

+---

 We had a requirement at work to display some tabular data that is retrieved from a web service as a JSON object.
 As we have recently started using React, it made sense to find a decent component that suited what we needed and after a bit of browsing, we found Griddle.